Malala Yousafzai Returns To Pakistan For First Time Since 2012 Attack

 The following year she became the youngest-ever recipient of the Nobel Peace Prize, sharing the award with Kailash Satyarthi, an Indian campaigner against exploitation of children.

-Although this marks her first visit to Pakistan since she left nearly six years ago, Malala has frequently championed her home country and addressed the people of her homeland in her native Pashto language, and Urdu.
+Although this marks her first visit to Pakistan since she left more than five years ago, Malala has frequently championed her home country and addressed the people of her homeland in her native Pashto language, and Urdu.

+Even so, as NPR's Diaa Hadid reports from Islamabad, "... in Pakistan many don't like her.
+They accuse her of becoming famous by telling negative stories about her country.
+Her safety is still in question, too – she arrived in secrecy and is under heavy guard."